SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/PatternMatching.rst

 Matching Enumeration Cases with Associated Values
 -------------------------------------------------

-Patterns can be used to match on enumeration cases and their associated values.
+You can use patterns to match on enumeration cases and their associated values.

 For example,
-consider a ``Status`` enumeration, which represents whether a train is running on time or is delayed.
+consider a ``Status`` enumeration, which represents whether a train is running on time or is delayed:

 .. testcode:: patternMatchingEnumeration